 "Customers are looking for easy ways to connect Fibre Channel SAN islands using an IP infrastructure," said Steve Duplessie, senior analyst, The Enterprise Storage Group, Milford, Mass.
 "This major collaboration with McDATA validates Adaptec's strength in IP for Fibre Channel extension storage, and demonstrates its ability to win in new and fast-growing markets."

 Not only will Adaptec's SRA enable long distance support for Fibre Channel, it also is expected to support iSCSI-to-Fibre Channel Conversion, a company spokesperson said.
-As the iSCSI protocol continues to emerge as an edge router technology, this integration will afford better investment protection, by providing a high performance,
+As the iSCSI protocol continues to emerge as an edge router technology, this integration will afford better investment protection, by providing a high performance, highly reliable connection between iSCSI hosts and a customer's Fibre Channel SAN.

 Customers will also be able to better leverage the benefits of their storage networks by allowing more servers to connect to their Fibre Channel SANs.